ubuntu/authd/docs/howto/install-authd.md

 * authd: The authentication daemon responsible for managing access to the authentication mechanism.
 * an identity broker: The services that handle the interface with an identity provider.
 There can be several identity brokers installed and enabled on the system.

-authd is delivered as a Debian package.
+authd is delivered as a Debian package for Ubuntu Desktop and Ubuntu Server.

 ## System requirements